John Nicholson (East India Company officer): Legacy

-Following his death, Nicholson was immortalized by the Victorians to be one of the gallant figures of the Indian Rebellion as he became known as the 'Hero of Delhi' and the 'Lion of the Punjab'.
+Following his death, Nicholson was immortalized by the Victorians as one of the gallant figures of the Indian Rebellion, and he became known as the "Hero of Delhi" and the "Lion of the Punjab".
 In the decades following the events of the rebellion, Nicholson became a household name and his life was widely eulogized by late-nineteenth-century historians who espoused Nicholson as a martyr of the British Empire with the historian John William Kaye describing Nicholson as "one of the purest hearts and one of the soundest Heads in all our Christian community".
 However, in recent decades the legacy of Nicholson has been reappraised in context of his harsh attitudes towards crime and punishment.
 British journalist Stuart Flinders wrote that "Nicholson's name has become a byword for brutality and racism".
 The reexamination of Nicholson's violent and quite often controversial, even for his time, treatment of those who provoked his wrath has prompted the Scottish historian William Dalrymple to describe Nicholson as "the great imperial psychopath".

 Nicholson's life and death inspired books, ballads and generations of young boys to join the army and he is referenced in numerous literary works, including Rudyard Kipling's Kim and in George MacDonald Fraser's satirical adventure novel Flashman in the Great Game in which Harry Flashman meets Nicholson on the road between Bombay and Jhansi just before the rebellion, and describes Nicholson as "The downiest bird in all India and could be trusted with anything, money even."
-He also appears as one of the main characters in James Leasor's novel about the Indian Rebellion, Follow the Drum, which describes his death in some detail and features heavily in the same author's history of the siege, 'The Red Fort'.
+He also appears as one of the main characters in James Leasor's novel about the Indian Rebellion, Follow the Drum, which describes his death in some detail and features heavily in the same author's history of the siege, The Red Fort (1956).

 Nicholson's legacy is also represented through the numerous monuments and statues which stand in his honour in both India and Ireland.
 These include two statues in Northern Ireland, one in the centre of Lisburn where Nicholson lived and another at the Royal School Dungannon, his old school.
 Nicholson's obelisk, a large granite memorial, was erected in 1868 in the Margalla hills near Taxila as a monument to pay tribute to his valour.